Home » Symptoms » Cat Symptoms A-Z » Corneal Opacity on the Eye

 Corneal Opacity on the Eye in cats

-Corneal opacity in cats is a change in the clarity of the cornea, which can lead to impaired vision.
+Corneal opacity in cats is a change in the clarity of the cornea that can impair vision.
 It occurs when the normally clear cornea becomes cloudy or opaque due to various causes.

 Can Occur with the Following Diseases: